cobhimself/api-services-bundle/docs/quickstart.rst

 The |ASB| provides boilerplate functionality for service command calls and the organization of response data into individual response models or collections of response model data.
-It also makes it easy to load Guzzle `service descriptions`_ from YAML files, cache response data and has an event system which allows extensibility.
+It also makes it easy to load Guzzle `service descriptions`_ from YAML files, cache response data, and has an event system which allows extensibility.

 .. _service descriptions: https://guzzle3.readthedocs.io/webservice-client/guzzle-service-descriptions.html